alexjdw/jquery_from_scratch/README.md

 getID
 ```

 These correspond to the document.getElement(s)By____ methods.
 Each one adds a single DOMobj to a list, DOM_OBJECT_MANAGER.objects, and then returns the manager for method chaining purposes.
-The DOMobj methods are re-implemented as loops that simply call the DOMobj method on each DOMobj in the DOMobj list.
-This allows us to avoid lots of nested code by tucking away our for loops in the manager class.
+The DOMobj methods are re-implemented as loops that simply call the DOMobj method on each DOMobj in the .objects list.
+This allows us to avoid lots of nested code later on by tucking away our for loops in the manager class.

 Finally, a function named $DOM is created that returns a DOM_OBJECT_MANAGER and takes any number of strings as arguments.
 Strings can be regular strings, start with "." to indicate a class, or start with "#" to indicate an ID.
 (Composite strings aren't supported).
 It returns a manager with the requested elements added to the .objects list.
 (You could add this logic to the manager's constructer if you like instead.)